+All students must hold a valid visa to study at IH Sydney and must comply with the requirements of that visa.
 IH Sydney is required to monitor and report on the attendance and course progress of all students on a student visa.
-A student visa holder’s failure to meet the requirements of their visa, including but not limited to regarding minimum attendance (minimum 80% of 20 hours per week face to face tuition) and course progress requirements, may result in the student being reported to the relevant Australian government departments, including immigration, which may result in the cancellation of his or her student visa.
+A student visa holder’s failure to meet the requirements of their visa, including but not limited to regarding minimum attendance (minimum 80% of 20 hours per week face-to-face tuition) and course progress requirements, may result in the student being reported to the relevant Australian government departments, including immigration, which may result in the cancellation of his or her student visa.
 For further details of this requirement please see the IH Sydney policies and procedures relating to course attendance and course progress.

 If a student wishes to delay the start date of their course, they must apply, in writing, for the deferral at least two weeks before the previously agreed course start date.
 Students should check the course calendar and contact IH Sydney admissions to ensure that the delay is possible.

 Where a delayed start date is possible, student visa holders must note that this will require an adjustment to their CoE and that this may impact on their visa.
 In such cases, the student is responsible for seeking advice from an Australian government immigration official.

 If a student visa holder does not commence studies on the agreed commencement date, IH Sydney may need to cancel the student’s Confirmation of Enrolment and report the cancellation to the Department of Home Affairs, and this may result in the cancellation of the student’s visa.